saoirse-defi/milestone2-vanilla/README.md

 #### Background

+A collection of backdrops have been prepared and their file locations stored within the array.
+At the start screen, this array is used during user customisation to change backdrops.

 #### Difficulty

-At the start screen, a difficutly slider is provided to allow for some user customisation.
+At the start screen, a slider is provided to the user to allow for some further customisation.
 The difficulty variable is linked to the enemy speed.
-The user has the ability to choose and enemy speed of between 1 & 10.
+The user has the ability to choose from 5 different difficulty levels.
+In order to prevent users selecting the lowest difficulty in order to get a high score, points generated from each game event are directly corelated to the difficulty variable.

 ### Project Goals

-My main goal for this Code Institute milstone project was to authenically emmulate a game from my childhood (Geometery Wars 2: Pacifism) within the browser.
+My main goal for this Code Institute milstone project was to authenically emmulate a game from my childhood (Geometery Wars 2: Pacifism) within the browser while maintaining the game's original gameplay.
 Another goal of mine was to successfully capture the gameplay feeling from the original.

 ### User stories

 1. As a user of this web application I want:

-    - A statifying gameloop that get me to keep coming back to beat a highscore.
+    - A statifying gameloop that keeps me coming back in order beat my highscore.
     - Sound effects to let me know when important game events take place.
     - Sound design that doesn't get boring to listen to over time.
     - Consistent Framerate.